thautwarm/MLStyle.jl/docs/src/syntax/when.md

 The `@when` is introduced to work with the scenarios where `@match` is a bit heavy.

-It's similar to [if-let](https://doc.rust-lang.org/rust-by-example/flow_control/if_let.html) constructs in Rust language.
+It's similar to [if-let](https://doc.rust-lang.org/rust-by-example/flow_control/if_let.html) construct in Rust language.

 There're two distinct syntaxes for `@when`.